Dylin Pillay

 Dylin Pillay (born 16 December 1979) is a South African former footballer who is last known to have played as an attacker for Nathi Lions.

 Career

 Before the 2001 season, Pillay signed for American second division side Seattle Sounders after playing for AmaZulu in the South African Premier Division, before joining South African second division club Nathi Lions.

-At the age of 29, he retired due to injury.
+At the age of 29, he retired due to an injury.